Every free basic convex semi-algebraic set has an LMI representation: Introduction

-In other words, $\cC$ is defined by a finite number of linear functionals.
-For a free algebra "this" is actually true; that is Theorem \ref{thm:main}.

-A recurring theme in the non-commutative setting, such as that of a subspace of C-star algebra \cite{Ar69,Ar72,Ar08} or in free probability \cite{Vo04,Vo05} to give two of many examples, is the need to consider the {\it complete matrix structure} afforded by tensoring with $n\times n$ matrices (over positive integers $n$).
-The resulting theory of operator algebras, systems, spaces and matrix convex sets (matrix convex set is defined below in Section \ref{subsec:mustbebasic}) has matured to the point that there are now several excellent books on the subject including \cite{BL04} \cite{Pa02} \cite{Pi}.
-Since we are dealing with matrix convex sets, it is not surprising that the starting point for our analysis is the matricial version of the Hahn-Banach Separation Theorem of Effros and Winkler \cite{EW97} which says that given a point $x$ not inside a matrix convex set there is a (finite) LMI which separates $x$ from the set.
-For a general matrix convex set $\mathcal C$, the conclusion is then that there is a collection, likely infinite, of finite LMIs which cut out $\mathcal C$.
+A recurring theme in the non-commutative setting, such as that of a subspace of C-star algebra \cite{Ar69,Ar72,Ar08} or in free probability \cite{Vo04,Vo05} to give two of many examples, is the need to consider the {\it complete matrix structure} afforded by tensoring with $n\times n$ matrices (as $n$ ranges over all positive integers).
+The resulting theory of operator algebras, systems, spaces, and matrix convex sets has matured to the point that there are now several excellent books on the subject including \cite{BL04} \cite{Pa02} \cite{Pi03}.

-In the case $\mathcal C$ is matrix convex and also semi-algebraic, the challenge, successfully dealt with in this paper, is to prove that there is actually a finite collection of (finite) LMIs which define $\mathcal C$.
-The techniques introduced here involve methods for cutting down key matrices to sizes determined by the defining polynomials for $\cC$.
-They have little relation to previous work on convex non-commutative basic semi-algebraic sets.
-In particular, they do not involve non-commutative calculus and positivity of non-commutative Hessians or non-commutative second fundamental forms.